mparsley1/eo-docs/README.md

 than downloading it from the Copernicus Open Access Hub.
 This is especially true for older data, which can take up to 24 hours to retrieve from the archive.

-Other advantages in using a cloud provider to process satellite data include, the ability to scale up the processing to multiple machines in a cost efficient way, and access to the services that they provide (hosted database, serverless computing etc.) which can help to make the processing more efficient.
+Other benifits in using a cloud provider to process satellite data include, the ability to scale up the processing to multiple machines in a cost efficient way, and access to the services that they provide (hosted database, serverless computing etc.) which can help to make the processing more efficient.